mach-kernel/vertx-ext-spa-ssr/README.md

 ### Motivations

 React, Vue, and similar libraries have been used to deliver smoother, tighter, and sleeker experiences on the web.
-This is an opinionated library that
+This is an opinionated library that provides all of the glue required to make an isomorphic app on top of vert.x, with full support for any kind of external styles or components from npm.

 You want to:
 - Build a new webapp